survivzhang/my-portfolio/CITS5503_Template_Labs1-5.md

         print(f"An error occurred: {e}")
 ```

-**Description:** Next, I defined the function process_files() to traverse the files in the S3 storage bucket using a try statement and a for loop, call the get_object method to download the files, and call the encrypt_file function and the decrypt_file function to perform encryption and decryption operations.
+**Description:** In the last step, I define a function process_files() to traverse the files in the S3 storage bucket using a try statement and a for loop, call the get_object method to download the files, and call the encrypt_file function and the decrypt_file function to perform encryption and decryption operations.
 The encrypted and decrypted files are named {file_key}.encrypted and {file_key}.decrypted respectively.
 If an exception occurs, an exception is thrown.

 ### [5] Apply `pycryptodome` for encryption/decryption